hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-role.md

  <td><b>S.No</b></td> <td><b>Role</b></td><td><b>Working Tab</b></td><td><b>Privileges</td></tr>

 <tr style="background-color: white; color: black;">
-<td>1</td> <td>Cloud Administrator or Cloud Admin</td><td>All Tabs (Cloud, Region, Project)</td><td>Cloud Administrator has all the privileges associated with the cloud and HP Cloud OS for Moonshot services including the assigning projects and resources to the users.
+<td>1</td> <td>Cloud Administrator or Cloud Admin</td><td>All Tabs (Cloud, Region, Project)</td><td>Cloud Administrator has all the privileges associated with the cloud and HP Helion Cloud OS for Moonshot services including the assigning projects and resources to the users.
 Cloud Administrators have global permissions across cloud including all regions and projects.
 Cloud Administrators are members of every project by design.</td></tr>

 <tr style="background-color: white; color: black;">
 <td>2</td><td>Administrator or Admin User</td><td>All Tabs (Cloud, Region, Project)</td><td>Admin role is best suited to create projects, and create users and assign the users to project.
 The Admin role can view domains and services, and delete protected images.</td><tr>